skiggety/skiggety-utils/README.md

 TODO's:: (run 'todo' or 'dashboard' for the full sorted list) <!-- (IGNORE_TODO) -->
 ===============================================================

-NOTE: look in [todo_report.gen.txt](todo_report.gen.txt) for the 5 most important todo items, or see the whole list sorted ascending by votes by running 'todo' at the command line.
+NOTE: look in [todo_report/README.txt](todo_report/README.txt) for the 5 most important todo items, or see the whole list sorted ascending by votes by running 'todo' at the command line.
 Most of the todo list is distributed around the codebase, but there are a few miscellaneous ones collected here: